replab/replab/docs/docs/api_documentation_style.md

 Methods are documented as are standalone functions.
 Do not include `self` in the list of parameters.
 The constructor is documented separately as any method.

+Abstract methods such have their one line description followed by `(abstract)`.

 ## Other points

 - Equations: we do not use currently LaTeX formatting.
 (TODO: should we, in the future?)